diderikvw/open-design-magazine-01/README.md

 For specifics and information on how to contribute, visit the [Wiki of this repository in GitHub](https://github.com/diderikvw/open-design-magazine-01/wiki).

+Also see [the website](https://diderikvw.github.io/open-design-magazine-website/) containing information on the magazine creation process.

 Note: GitBook uses the README.me a the book's preface, so this text also appears there.